Extreme Values of Permutation Statistics

 \begin{remark} A Coxeter group is \textit{irreducible} if it is not a direct product of smaller Coxeter groups.
 There is a complete classification of finite and irreducible Coxeter groups, see~\cite{coxeter1935complete}.
-There are three important families of finite irreducible Coxeter groups with growing rank: \begin{itemize} \item the symmetric groups on $\{1, \ldots, n\}$ that are denoted by $A_{n-1}$ instead of $S_n$, because $A_{n-1} = S_n$ is generated by the $n-1$ adjacent transpositions $\tau_i$.
-Indeed, those satisfy $\tau_i^2 = e$ for $i = 1, \dotsc, n-1$, $(\tau_i \tau_{i+1} \tau_i)^3 = e$ for $i = 1, \ldots, n-2$ and $(\tau_i\tau_j)^2 = e,$ if $|i-j| \geq 2$. \item the groups $B_n$ of \textit{signed permutations} consisting of maps $\pi\colon \{\pm 1, \dotsc, \pm n\} \rightarrow \{\pm 1, \dotsc, \pm n\}$ that are bijective and satisfy $\pi(-i) = -\pi(i)$ for $i = 1, \dotsc, n$.
+There are three important families of finite irreducible Coxeter groups with increasing rank: \begin{itemize} \item the symmetric groups on $\{1, \ldots, n\}$ that are denoted by $A_{n-1}$ instead of $S_n$, because $A_{n-1} = S_n$ is generated by the $n-1$ adjacent transpositions $\tau_i$.
+Indeed, these satisfy $\tau_i^2 = e$ for $i = 1, \dotsc, n-1$, $(\tau_i \tau_{i+1} \tau_i)^3 = e$ for $i = 1, \ldots, n-2$ and $(\tau_i\tau_j)^2 = e,$ if $|i-j| \geq 2$. \item the groups $B_n$ of \textit{signed permutations} consisting of bijective maps $\pi\colon \{\pm 1, \dotsc, \pm n\} \rightarrow \{\pm 1, \dotsc, \pm n\}$ that satisfy $\pi(-i) = -\pi(i)$ for $i = 1, \dotsc, n$.
 In this model, each element of $B_{n}$ consists of a permutation and a sign for each $i=1,\dotsc, n$, hence the name.
-The group is generated by adjacent transpositions together with the map that inverts the sign of the first element, i.e., $(1, \ldots, n) \mapsto (-1, 2, \ldots, n)$. \item the subgroups $D_n \subseteq B_n$ of \textit{even-signed permutations} consisting of elements of $B_n$ with an even number of negative signs.
-This group is generated by the neighboring transpositions together with the mapping that inverts the sign of the first two elements, i.e., $(1, \ldots, n) \mapsto (-1, -2, 3, \ldots, n)$. \end{itemize} There are also the dihedral groups $I_2(m), m \in \N,$ known as the isometry groups of regular $m$-gons.
-As all of these groups have Coxeter rank 2, they are not a family of growing rank.
-The rank only grows if one builds direct products of dihedral groups.
-At last, there are eight exceptional groups that are ignored in this paper altogether. \end{remark}
+The group is generated by adjacent transpositions of $A_{n-1}$ together with the map that inverts the sign of the first element, i.e., $(1, \ldots, n) \mapsto (-1, 2, \ldots, n)$. \item the subgroups $D_n \subseteq B_n$ of \textit{even-signed permutations} consisting of elements with an even number of negative signs.
+This group is generated by the adjacent transpositions of $A_{n-1}$ together with the map that inverts the sign of the first two elements, i.e., $(1, \ldots, n) \mapsto (-1, -2, 3, \ldots, n)$. \end{itemize} There are also the dihedral groups $I_2(m), m \in \N,$ known as the isometry groups of regular $m$-gons.
+As all of these groups have rank 2, they are not a family of increasing rank.
+The rank grows only if we build direct products of dihedral groups.
+Finally, there are eight exceptional groups that are not addressed in this paper. \end{remark}